nicolas-deyros/AI-Catalog-Generator/RECOMMENDATIONS.md

 ## 5. Other Recommended Linters

 You asked for recommendations on other linters.
-The most important ones for this project (ESLint for TypeScript/React and Stylelint for styles) have been installed.
+The most important ones for this project (ESLint for TypeScript/React and stylelint for styles) have been installed.
 The other key tool I've installed is **Prettier**.

 - **Prettier (Code Formatter):** While technically a formatter and not a linter, Prettier is an essential tool that works alongside linters.
 It enforces a consistent code style by automatically formatting the code.
 This eliminates debates about code style and ensures the codebase is clean and readable.
 I have already installed and configured it for this project.